What, when, and where? -- Self-Supervised Spatio-Temporal Grounding in Untrimmed Multi-Action Videos from Narrated Instructions: Conclusion

 \section{Conclusion}

-We presented an approach for learning spatio-temporal grounding with self-supervision and a new dataset: GroundingYoutube annotations.
+We presented an approach for learning spatio-temporal grounding with self-supervision and a new dataset: GroundingYoutube annotations, where we densely annotate spatio-temporal points/boxes from untrimmed multi-action videos.
 Our method includes a frame selection mechanism that identifies frames with groundable objects to adapt the learning process for untrimmed videos.
 Furthermore, we jointly learn global representations, which capture temporal information, and local representations learning fine-grained multimodal interactions between video and text.
-We conducted extensive experiments to evaluate the performance of our approach showing state-of-the-art performance in spatio-temporal grounding, as well as temporal and spatial grounding alone.
+We conducted extensive experiments and our approach shows state-of-the-art performance in spatio-temporal grounding, as well as temporal and spatial grounding alone.